rajeshbdabhi/easy_image_editor/README.md

 1) change editor background color.
 2) add any widget as background in editor.
 3) add any widget over the editor.
-4) move added widget.
-5) resize and rotate added widget.
+4) move, resize and rotate added widget.
-6) update added widget with another widget.
+5) update added widget with another widget.
-7) allow undo and redo.
+6) allow undo and redo.
-8) allow single and multiple selection.
+7) allow single and multiple selection.
-9) allow change border color and remove icon.
+8) allow change border color and remove icon.

 ## Getting started

-First, add `image_picker` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels). then add this line in your file `import 'package:easy_image_editor/easy_image_editor.dart';`
+First, add `easy_image_editor` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels). then add this line in your file `import 'package:easy_image_editor/easy_image_editor.dart';`

 ## Usage